radicle-dev/old.radicle.xyz/content/docs/what-is-radicle.rst

 modify existing ones.
-If you want bug reports to necessarily have "How to reproduce" sections, or if you want patches that touch certain directories to be deemed invalid and immediately rejected, or if you want only certain people to be allowed to be open issues, you can do all that.
+If you want bug reports to necessarily have "How to reproduce" sections, or if you want patches that touch certain directories to be deemed invalid and immediately rejected, or if you want only certain people to be allowed to open issues, you can do all that.
 However, this involves programming in the Radicle language, for which documentation is still lacking.